Who can add content to ScholarSpace?

 ScholarSpace identifies two levels of digital preservation: bit preservation, and functional preservation.
-Bit preservation ensures that a file remains exactly the same over time - not a single bit is changed - while the physical media evolve around it.
-Functional preservation goes further: the file does change over time so that the material continues to be immediately usable in the same way it was originally while the digital formats (and the physical media) evolve over time.
-Some file formats can be functionally preserved using straightforward format migration (e.g., TIFF images or XML documents).
-Other formats are proprietary, or for other reasons are much harder to preserve functionally.
+Bit preservation ensures that a file remains exactly the same over time - not a single bit is changed - even as the digital formats and physical media evolve.
+Functional preservation ensures that the material continues to be immediately usable in the same way it was originally - the file will change over time - while the digital formats and physical media evolve.
+Some files can be functionally preserved using straightforward format migration (e.g., TIFF images or XML documents).
+Other file formats are proprietary, or for other reasons are much harder to preserve functionally.

 At UHM, for the time being, we acknowledge the fact we cannot predict or control the formats in which faculty and researchers create their research materials.
-Faculty use the tools that are best for their purposes, and we will get whatever formats those tools produce.
+Faculty use the tools that are best for their purposes, resulting in materials of a variety of file formats.
 Because of this we've defined three levels of preservation for a given format: supported, known, or unsupported.

-For all three levels we will do bit-level preservation so that "digital archaeologists" of the future will have the raw material to work with if the material proves to be worth that effort.
+All three levels will be bit preserved so that "digital archaeologists" of the future will have the raw material to work with if the material proves to be worth that effort.

 Contact your Community's ScholarSpace administrator or write firstname.lastname@example.org if you have questions about ScholarSpace policies.